betaoab/betao-design-interview/README.md

 ### 2. UX Review
 Through the above screen recordings, you have seen how users can add, edit, remove a client from an invoice.
 Now, we invite you to review these three flows and identify the interactions that you believe requires the highest priority for improvement.
-Please explain your choice and the reasons behind it.
+Please explain your choice and the thought process behind it.
+We are mostly expecting a description of the process you would engage in to define and rank the areas of improvements, rather than giving a final answer.
+If you would require research or data to support your process, please specify what would it be, and how you would use it.
 Maximum 2 paragraphs (+images).